Keplerjs/Kepler/README.md

 Allows users to collect and georeferencing places on a modern web-mapping interface, describe them accurately, create relationships, sharing with other users and create a social environment.
 In addition to creating new place you can import pre-existing objects from Openstreetmap creating a social layer over OpenStreetMap.
 A place in Kepler can be linked to metadata from different sources automatically, it can be anything that has a geographic location fixed or movable, real or virtual.

-### Principles

-* **full-stack**: developed 100% in JavaScript using the [Meteor](https://www.meteor.com/) the best nodejs fullstack framework.
-* **real-time**: all events and changes within the platform are automatically transmitted from the server to the clients
-* **geo-social**: the main user interface is a web map contains objects that represent places, users and others
-* **framework**: gives developers the ability to extend basic functionalities through an environment and a API
-* **extensible**: development is based on an easily buildable plugin architecture

 ### Expectations
 In the near future Kepler as any open source projects will follow a community-driven evolution that will support it instead of the initial mission ad we hope it has growth beyond expectations.

-*"Any tool should be useful in the expected way, but a truly great tool lends itself to uses you never expected."
-Eric S. Raymond*
+*"Any tool should be useful in the expected way, but a truly great tool lends itself to uses you never expected."*
+Eric S. Raymond

 ## Install